top of page

 When we acknowledge these feelings, the conversation becomes less about control and more about support.

-Choose the right moment
+Choose the Right Moment

+Timing matters more than words.
+Avoid bringing up checkups during arguments, stressful moments, or family gatherings.
 A calm setting works best.
 A walk, a quiet evening, or a casual conversation over tea often feels less threatening.
 When parents feel relaxed, they are more open to listening.

 Instead of focusing on worst-case scenarios, start with concern and love.
+For example, talk about:

 • Wanting them to stay active and independent